pandaritrl/CarND-PID-Control-Project/README.md

 ## Introduction
 The purpose of this project was to build a PID controller and tune the controller to drive a car on a simulator given the cross track error (CTE) and speed of the vehicle via uws socket.
+Two separate controllers were used
-The controller provides the throttle and steer value for longitudinal and lateral control.
+to provide the throttle and steer value for longitudinal and lateral control.

 ## Rubric